100 items to disappear first in a panic

 leather gloves. the appropriate tools to use in hose & belt

 replacement.
-A good quality flashlight (in a zip-lock bag with the batteries out
+A good quality flashlight (in a zip-lock bag with the batteries out of

 the unit).